• Skip to primary navigation

 1. In a food processor, combine the pumpkin seeds, walnuts, buckwheat groats, oats, ground flax seed, oregano, thyme, and salt and pulse until you have a coarse flour.

-3. Fill a 12 cup muffin tin evenly with crust mixture (about 1.5 tbsp per cup) and press firmly into each cup, building it up slightly at the sides.
+3. Fill a 12 cup muffin tin evenly with crust mixture (about 1.5 tablespoon per cup) and press firmly into each cup, building it up slightly at the sides.
 I used a small jam jar to press the mixture evenly into the tins, I found it a lot easier (and less messy) than using my hands.
 Make sure the mixture is nice and compact to ensure that your crusts stay intact!

 4. Bake the crusts for 10 minutes in your preheated 350°F oven.